-CS House Bill 969, Compare HB 971, SB 1734 - Cybersecurity - Relates to Consumer Data Privacy.
+CS/CS House Bill 969, Compare HB 971, SB 1734 - Cybersecurity - Relates to Consumer Data Privacy.
 Consumers whose personal information is the subject of a data breach may bring a cause of action against the business where the breach occurred and the bill creates a new cause of action that could result in class action lawsuits.
-This bill is a comprehensive amendment for protecting data by industry.
-Similar to the California statute, many argue that there are many unintended consequences and extra-ordinary expenses associated with this legislation, especially for small companies.
+This bill is a comprehensive amendment for protecting data retained by industry.
+Similar to a California statute, many argue that there are many unintended consequences and extra-ordinary expenses associated with this legislation, especially for small companies.
 There is some question as to whether this comprehensive regulatory oversight will be approved.
 There is a Virginia model for increased oversight tightening Cybersecurity requirements which some feel more appropriate.
 SB 1734 - Consumers have the right to direct certain businesses not to sell personal information.
 Consumers have the right to submit a verified request for businesses to delete or correct personal information.
+Both SB1734 and HB969 proceeding through various committees of both houses.
+SB 1734 scheduled to go on the Senate floor for consideration.
+Amendments filed.